Biological anthropology: Origins

-"New Physical Anthropology"
+"New physical anthropology"

-In 1951 Sherwood Washburn, a former student of Hooton, introduced a "new physical anthropology."
-He changed the focus from racial typology to concentrate upon the study of human evolution, moving away from classification towards evolutionary process.
+In 1951, Sherwood Washburn, a former student of Hooton, introduced a "new physical anthropology."
+He shifted the focus from racial typology to concentrate upon the study of human evolution, moving away from classification towards evolutionary process.
 Anthropology expanded to include paleoanthropology and primatology.
 The 20th century also saw the modern synthesis in biology: the reconciling of Charles Darwin's theory of evolution and Gregor Mendel's research on heredity.
 Advances in the understanding of the molecular structure of DNA and the development of chronological dating methods opened doors to understanding human variation, both past and present, more accurately and in much greater detail.